 Jerash Travel FAQ: 12 Questions About Jordan's Roman City Answered

-Q: How much does it cost to enter?
+Q: How much does entry cost?

 Q: Is the Jordan Pass worth it?

 48km north, 45 minutes by car.
-Three options:
+Three ways to make the trip:

 Taxi: JOD 25-30 round trip with 3 hours waiting time